mslisa/PoliticalInsights/README.md

 ### Overall
 * C - LM Low Priority d3 reaction? - Can we make graph points "jump" to new position?
-* S - SM Dynamic text below effectiveness, contributions - Can we add data tables below graphs with the selected rep's numbers?

 ### Top of page
 * C - SM - Make address bar constant so you can switch addresses.

+### Effectiveness
+* C - SM Dynamic text below graph - Add data table below graph

 ### Bipartisan
 * C - SM Bottom of to-do list - The lack of hover for this graph was interpreted as something was broken.

-## Twitter
-* C - LB converting data to correct format and sending code to Scott
-* S - LB write up - Explanation on the methodology page.
+### Financial
+* C - SM Dynamic text below graph - Add data table below graph

 ## Potential updates for future
 * Update ranking on effectiveness so large numbers are in anticipated area.
 Right now rank 1 being furthes from axis crossing is unintuitive.